Flipping watches can be a pretty lucrative business, but don’t dive in without knowing your facts first.

 The Blacklist

 Flipping watches sounds like a very healthy way to make a fast profit.
-But there is such a thing as a blacklist to consider.
+But there is this thing called blacklist to consider.
 Manufacturers can trace a watch and follow its ownership trail and how the owner sold it.
 If a manufacturer finds out this watch sold down this route, it can blacklist you.

 A brand can speak to other authorized dealers that stock its watches.
 They can make it very hard for you to buy another watch from them.
 That means they’ll be reluctant to sell any future hard-to-buy watches to you.

-Then there’s the issue of convincing your watch-collecting friends that you’re genuine about watches.
-There is that consensus that if you’re a purist, you shouldn’t be in it for the money, just for the love of horology.
+Then there’s the issue of convincing your watch-collecting friends that you’re genuinely enthusiastic about watch collecting.
+There is that consensus that if you’re a purist, you shouldn’t be in it for the money, but for the love of horology.

 The worst thing about being blacklisted is that you never quite know when or if you’ll ever come off it.
 It’s down to the brand’s discretion.
 Manufacturers like to police their prices and who they supply to.
 Unless that ever changes, watch flippers need to watch their backs!